-TESTIMONY IN OPPOSITION TO ARTICLE 6, SECTION 9, 20-H 7171, RELATING TO MOTOR VEHICLE OFFENSES March 5, 2020
+TESTIMONY IN OPPOSITION TO 21-H 5471, RELATING TO MOTOR VEHICLE OFFENSES February 23, 2021

-This budget article would impose a \$250 "substance abuse education feet" for any conviction of driving under the influence or for a violation of refusal to submit to a breathalyzer.
-[Section 9, pages 12 and 18.]
+This bill would impose a \$300 "substance abuse education fee" for any conviction of driving under the influence or for a violation of refusal to submit to a breathalyzer.
 While we appreciate the good intentions behind the proposal, the ACLU of RI nonetheless strongly opposes it.
 It is important to recognize the consequences that flow from the General Assembly's continued efforts to impose additional fines, fees and other monetary penalties on individuals for violations of the law.